AkshayChandole/Gemini-Document-QnA-RAG-Application/README.md

-# 📄 Simple RAG Application
+# 📄 Gemini Document Q&A - RAG Application

 A lightweight Retrieval-Augmented Generation (RAG) application that enables intelligent document Q&A using Google Gemini AI.
 Upload documents (PDF or TXT), and ask questions about their content with context-aware AI-powered responses.